polymede/polymede-benchmarks/src/benchmarks/0.0.0.1/Base64Pad.md

 #### Base64Pad-encode

 * _lazy encode pipelines slightly better -- for now_ ([@cdornan], 2023-02-01)

-    This should only be significant on small inputs.

     We hope to fix this soon in a coming release.